 Plaka is one of the main towns of the island.
 As it sits high on the cliff and faces west, it is an ideal spot for sunset watching.

 There are many cute cafes, cocktail bars and eateries to finish day 2 with.

 DAY 3 – Road trip the South

-The third day, you explore the other side of the island – the south side.
+The third day, you explore the other side of the island by car – the south side.

 Firiplaka is one of the most popular beaches on the island.
 It is a long beach with silver sand and huge colored rocks forming its coastline.
 The waters in Firiplaka are really exotic, crystalline and shallow green-blue.